 Beaver colonies and dams also provide an accessible and educational opportunity for people to learn about local ecosystems and enjoy wildlife through observation and photography.
 Expanding public education in areas where beavers live can lead to public appreciation for their large contributions.

 Place homemade tree guards around the trunk.
 The guards should be about three feet high and made of galvanized welded wire (2 x 2 or 2 x 3 inch is recommended).
 This material can be found in any large hardware or home improvement store, usually sold as fencing.
 Try not to use the lighter chicken wire, as it is generally too flimsy to provide good protection.

-Finer-mesh screening—such as that used for windows as bug screen—is more expensive, and you don’t need to resort to it unless welded wire is unavailable.
-These can be especially effective in protecting small (two- to six-inch-in-diameter) ornamental or specimen trees.
+Finer-mesh screening — such as that used for windows as bug screen — is more expensive, but usable if welded wire is unavailable.
+It can be especially effective in protecting small (two- to six-inch-in-diameter) ornamental or specimen trees.

-You may need to pin guards to the ground around larger trees, and it’s a good idea to mulch within the guard to keep weeds from becoming a problem.
+Guards may need to be pinned to the ground around larger trees, mulching within the guard to keep weeds at bay.